Spirent/stc-ansible/README.md

 This will create 18 ports with the names ["Port 1"....
 "Port 18"], located at "//(Offline)/1/1" ... "//(Offline)/1/18".

-### Create a few emulated devices - easiest way
+### Create a Few Emulated Devices - Easiest Way

-One the ports are created, the next step is to create the emulated device.
+Once the ports are created, the next step is to create the emulated device.
 The easiest solution is to use the `perform` _Create Device Command_ task, which takes care of creating the interface stack:

 ```yaml
   name: create 20 device-blocks of 50 emulated devices each